 If this sounds good to you, then make sure you do your research and book in advance.
 As briefly mentioned, summer is peak moving season in Fenton, MI, so the early bird definitely catches the worm here.
 Book as early as possible, and always compare pricing.

-Once you’ve selected your moving company, it’s also a good idea to discuss the particulars with your movers.
+Once you have selected your moving company, it is also a good idea to discuss the particulars with your movers.
 If they are going to need extra manpower or will need to get a little creative making things fit, then tell them upfront.

 Finally, when booking movers, try to secure an early morning or late afternoon time slot, if possible.
-Remember, moving into a mobile home is hard work in general, and it’s even harder in the sweltering heat, so avoid midday moves at all costs.
+Remember, moving into a mobile home is hard work in general, and it is even harder in the sweltering heat, so avoid midday moves at all costs.

 #5.
 Prep for Move-In Day

 Lastly, when your special day arrives, don’t forget that there is still some prep work to be done on your end.
 This means getting a good night’s sleep, wearing the right clothes, and packing the essentials in a separate box or bag.